jkimrox/Checkers/README.md

 ## Layout

 The layout of the game is seen in the gameboard when viewing the webpage.
-`

 ## Buttons

-Reset: This button willreturn all players' pieces to their original placement on the board.
+Reset: This button will return all players' pieces to their original placement on the board.
 As a result, the player with Black pieces will begin the game.

 ## Game Section